The Price Range of Tin Whistles: Affordable or Expensive?

 Mid-tier Tin Whistles ($40 - $80)

-It's not uncommon to outgrow the confines of a starter instrument as one advances.
-The tin whistle is no exception.
-As a beginner grows into an intermediate player, the need for an instrument that further refines their playing becomes a priority.
-Enter the realm of mid-tier tin whistles.
+It is normal to outgrow a starter instrument as you get better.
+The tin whistle is no different.
+As a beginner becomes an intermediate player, having an instrument that sharpens their playing becomes important.
+This is where mid tier tin whistles come in.

-Yet, if the allure of an untweaked, stand-alone mid-tier whistle catches your fancy, options abound.
-Notably, Susato and Tony Dixon provide quality mid-tier tin whistles known for their impressive performance, making them formidable competitors even in sessions of traditional Irish music.
+But, if an untweaked, ready made mid tier whistle is more your style, there are many choices.
+Specifically, Susato and Tony Dixon make quality mid tier tin whistles known for their great performance, making them strong contenders even in sessions of traditional Irish music.

 Here is an example of a mid-tier whistle by Tony Dixon.
 By clicking this link, you'll be directed to its page on Amazon: https://amzn.to/4gKegsv